 However, we found that for FY 2022, the ICH did not align all the priorities with the goals, strategies, and objectives of HDC 2.0.
 We attribute the inconsistent alignment to inadequate monitoring from the ICH Executive Committee.
 According to ICH officials, the ICH works in partnership with committees and does not consider itself an oversight body.
-However, the ICH bylaws state the ICH was established for the purpose of facilitating interagency coordination in planning, program development, and approving strategic plans.27 This misalignment reduces the likelihood that the
+However, the ICH bylaws state the ICH was established for the purpose of facilitating interagency coordination in planning, program development,

-23 DC ICH ByLAWS, supra note 21, at 3.
+23 DC ICH ByLaws, supra note 21, at 3.